ooluwgb/EKS-WordPress-Deployment/04-EKS-Monitoring-Deployment/README.md

 ## Summary

-- **Prometheus and Grafana**: Set up on EKS with LoadBalancer for external access.
+- **Prometheus and Grafana**: Deployed on EKS with external access enabled.
-- **Pre-Built Dashboards**: Provides monitoring for cluster, nodes, and pods.
+- **Pre-Built Dashboards**: Includes Kubernetes cluster monitoring for nodes, pods, and namespaces.
-- **Data Source Configuration**: Grafana is connected to Prometheus for visualizing metrics.
+- **Data Source Configuration**: Prometheus configured as a data source in Grafana.

-This setup provides comprehensive monitoring for your EKS cluster, allowing you to access Grafana and Prometheus externally and view metrics via detailed dashboards.
+This setup provides detailed monitoring for your EKS cluster, accessible via external UIs, and is designed to capture a broad range of Kubernetes metrics.